 Taken at Northern Nevada Correctional Center

 I now use my position in higher education to help and empower others who have been impacted by incarceration.
 Through my research, teaching, and service, I aim to address issues related to gender and race and increasing support for system-involved individuals and their families.
-This can be accomplished through the de-carceration and improved reliance on evidence-based practices to help persons desist from law-breaking behavior.
+This can be accomplished through the de-carceration and improved reliance on evidence-based practices to support desistance.

-I am dedicated to involving those directly impacted in the research and policy reform process.
+I seek to involve those directly impacted in the research and policy reform process.
+Those closest to the problem are often closest to the solution.
+The lived experience of those directly impacted can help inform policies and practices through qualitative research.
 I emphasize the use of participatory action research methods to help give voices to those most often neglected and ignored within the correctional system.

 I am also committed to working with correctional agencies towards reform efforts.
 Many of the agencies I have worked with are open and eager for evidence-based solutions.
 Bridging the gap between academic research and practice improves correctional outcomes through increased efficiency and effectiveness, which ultimately helps make the community safer.
 As a graduate student, I volunteered and interned with correctional agencies in Oregon, including facilitating cognitive-behavioral treatment groups (i.e., Thinking for a Change).